uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 Penalty-free late days cannot be used to turn in work after the solution has been presented to the students.

-Penalty-free late days do not apply to mid-term assessment and final project.
+Penalty-free late days do not apply to mid- and end-term assessment.